epg900/OracleApexPrintServer/README.md

-T

-his is a brief php project that give you an idea to start your own print server
+This is a brief php project that give you an idea to start your own print server

 when oracle apex report classic report send print to print server it send multy POST parameter